h-lima/sabinaHSBM/README.md

 ## Overview

-The ***sabinaHSBM*** R package makes the **Hierarchical Stochastic Block Model (HSBM)** available in R for predicting and reconstructing links in bipartite binary networks, a powerful tool for researchers in fields such as ecology, sociology, or data science.
+The ***sabinaHSBM*** R package makes the **Hierarchical Stochastic Block Model (HSBM)** available in R for predicting and reconstructing links in binary networks, a powerful tool for researchers in fields such as ecology, sociology, or data science.
 Networks are essential in representing complex systems, from species associations to social connections, but real-world networks often contain missing or spurious links due to sampling limitations.
 Accurately identifying these gaps and correcting errors enhances our understanding and reliability of network analyses.

 ***sabinaHSBM*** addresses these challenges by implementing a powerful HSBM-based approach that uses both observed interactions and the inherent structural patterns within networks to identify unobserved or unrealized links (*missing links*) and potentially erroneous links (*spurious links*).
 Among the various network reconstruction techniques, HSBM stands out for its effectiveness, providing a nonparametric network reconstruction based on Bayesian inference that assigns error probabilities to observed and unobserved links.
 This approach minimizes subjective decisions, enabling robust statistical inference and model selection.

 With ***sabinaHSBM***, users can:
-- **Reconstruct complex networks** from partial or uncertain data without requiring repeated measurements or direct error estimates.
+- **Reconstruct complex networks** from partial or uncertain data without requiring direct error estimates or external covariates.
+- **Identify hierarchical groups** based on link patterns, uncovering insights into network structure.
 - **Estimate probabilities for missing or spurious links**, increasing network accuracy.
-- **Identify hierarchical groups** based on link patterns, uncovering insights into network structure.

-This package provides an R-native environment to explore and validate link predictions, making HSBM-based network reconstruction accessible across systems.
+This package provides an R-native environment to explore and validate link predictions, making HSBM-based network reconstruction more accessible.

 Although ***sabinaHSBM*** relies on the  Python's `graph-tool` library ([Peixoto, 2014](https://doi.org/10.6084/m9.figshare.1164194)), which is Unix-only, we have made HSBM’s capabilities accessible to all R users by offering a pre-configured Docker container.
 This container includes all necessary dependencies, enabling seamless use on Windows, so researchers on any platform can leverage the power of ***sabinaHSBM*** without compatibility concerns.